nforgeio/neonKUBE/README.md

   * Open a **DOS** command window.
   * Run this command: `docker pull alpine`

-11. If the previous step failed with a **Network Timeout**, you'll need to update Docker's network settings:
+11. If the previous step failed with a **Network Timeout** or another error, you'll need to update Docker's network settings:

   * **Right-click** the Docker again in the system tray and select **Settings...*
   * Click **Network** on the left, select Fixed DNS Server and then **Apply**